Her Alibi: Plot

 Phil Blackwood (Selleck) is an American mystery novelist who has fallen into a rut with predictable plots and declining sales.
-He is floundering attempting to write a new novel, well behind schedule, and wastes time watching trials in court, where he is known as a regular among other regular spectators.
+He is floundering attempting to write a new novel, well behind schedule, and wastes time watching trials in court, where he is known as a regular among other spectators.

 He is stunned when he sees a dazzling Romanian murder suspect named Nina (Porizkova) arraigned in the court.
 Instantly falling for her, he believes she cannot possibly be a murderer.
 To assure himself of this, he poses as a Roman Catholic priest in order to meet Nina while she is held pending her bail appearance.
 Finding her wearing a crucifix necklace (which would be forbidden in her communist homeland), he thinks she's innocent when she does not confess to the murder.

 With the help of his friend and literary agent, Sam (Daniels), Blackwood invents an alibi ("We're having an affair.") to secure her release under his custody, and he gets Sam to help.
 However, after Blackwood succeeds in this, Sam raises the frightening idea that she really might be a murderer, and that Blackwood might be in danger.

 Blackwood takes Nina to live under supervision in his house.
 However, he now finds himself alternatively entranced with her and terrified of her, as he finds himself wondering if she really could be a murderer.
 For one, she is extraordinarily proficient with throwing knives, as he found when she killed a large insect that was very close to him.
 Then there was the incident when she shot him with an arrow, an accident, of course.
 There are also the mysterious phone calls she makes that he overhears.
 He becomes so afraid that he decides to barricade his bedroom door, moving furniture up against his door, saying it is part of his exercise regimen.
 Although he is afraid at times, he is also fascinated, and cannot help himself.